mohanlar96/ITravelWebApp/README.md

 # ITravelWebApp

+In order to run this project.
+You will need intellij, mysql database which runs on port 3306.

 1.  => Clone the project.

 2.  => Run the create-user.sql file in your database .
 It should create user="fullstack" with password="fullstack";